 Storm Water Coordinator, Environmental Health and Safety Office, CCTR Room 209, SUNY Buffalo State, 1300 Elmwood Avenue, Buffalo New York 144222-1095.

 To find out more on opportunities to participate in the implementation of the plan contact the campus Storm Water Coordinator at (716) 878-6136 or check out the volunteer opportunities described on this webpage.

 Construction Storm Water Pollution Prevention (SWP2) Plans Available for Public Review:

 Each construction, renovation or demolition project that disturbs one acre or more on the campus is required to implement a SWP2 plan.
-The plans contain specifications for preventing storm water pollution and controlling storm water run-off from the work, including requirements for frequent inspections of storm water run-off controls by a qualified inspector.
+The plans contain specifications for preventing storm water pollution and controlling storm water run-off from the work project, including requirements for frequent inspections of storm water run-off controls by a qualified inspector.
 Copies of SWP2 plans for each project , which are prepared by trained environmental professionals, are available for public review at the Environmental Health and Safety (EH&S) Office, located in the Clinton Center or by contacting the Storm Water Coordinator at 878-6136.

 Take Part & Be a Volunteer:

-If you would like to volunteer to help with outfall surveys or storm drain stenciling to raise public awareness, contact the Storm Water Coordinator at 878-6136.
+If you would like to volunteer to help with outfall pipe surveys or storm drain stenciling to raise public awareness, contact the Storm Water Coordinator at 878-6136.
 Be part of the "solution to pollution" by putting the "U" into the solution!